Florida Democrats running to boost Biden from the bottom up

 But Democrats are pressing on.
 On the stump and on social media, the Democrats running in red districts are campaigning on traditional party themes — protecting the environment, expanding Medicaid, limiting access to guns and promoting racial equity.

-But they are also appealing to Trump voters who have soured on the president and his close ally, Republican Gov. Ron DeSantis, for their handling of the pandemic.
+But they are also appealing to Trump voters who have soured on the president and his close ally Republican Gov. Ron DeSantis for their handling of the pandemic.

 “At first there were some good things about Trump.
 A lot of things made sense early in his presidency,” said Johnson, who became a community activist after losing her job because of the outbreak and struggling to get benefits from the state’s broken unemployment system.